-\\Includes members eligible for employer-sponsored insurance or Medicaid, or who do not qualify for the individual market due to immigration status.

-- We estimate the total number of enrollees transitioning out of individual coverage due to the expiration of ARP subsidies (29,800) by reviewing the change in historical enrollment from 2019 to the open enrollment of 2022 in the State of Nevada.
-The detailed assumptions used to develop these projected enrollment impacts are described in more detail in Section VI below. - We assume population growth at 1.3% annually, except that we adjust population growth in the individual market to reflect an observed enrollment decline of approximately 3,800 from 2022 to 2023.
+- We assume beneficiaries disenrolled from Medicaid will enroll in employer-sponsored and individual coverage or become uninsured approximately in proportion to current market sizes (i.e., proportional allocation). - We assume the expiration of ARP subsidies at the end of 2025 will result in some current individual market enrollees transitioning to uninsured PTC-eligible status because required out-of-pocket premiums will increase for many enrollees. - Moreover, given the structure of ARP subsidies, specifically that those with incomes over 400% FPL are eligible for subsidies, the ending of ARP subsidies will make these enrollees ineligible for subsidies.
+Hence, a material portion of the uninsured over 400% FPL move into the uninsured non-PTC-eligible segment. - We estimate the total number of enrollees transitioning out of individual coverage due to the expiration of ARP subsidies (29,800) by reviewing the change in historical enrollment from 2019 to the open enrollment of 2022 in the State of Nevada.
+The detailed assumptions used to develop these projected enrollment impacts are described in more detail in Section VI below. - We assume population growth at 1.3% annually,20 except that we adjust population growth in the individual market to reflect an observed enrollment decline of approximately 3,800 from 2022 to 2023.

-&lt;sup>20 The sources used to inform the population growth assumption are described in Section 6 below.
+20 The sources used to inform the population growth assumption are described in Section 6 below.
+Nevada Department of Health and Human Services 1332 Waiver Actuarial / Economic Analysis and Certification for NMSP